pykwon/pykwon/README.md

-### 👋 Welcome to my GitHub profile!
+### 👍 Welcome to my GitHub profile!

-I am very interested in Python programming and data analytics.
+I am very interested in Python programming and data analytics. <br>
-So I like to work on projects involving Python, R, and backend development.
+So I like to work on projects involving Python, R, and backend development. <br>
-I also spend a lot of time on Java programming, spring-enabled web projects.
+I also spend a lot of time on Java programming, spring-enabled web projects. <br>

 🌱 **Skills & Tech Stack**
 - 🔥 Java(Spring), Python(Django), R, Tensorflow ......